jelocodes/TL-marketing/readme.md

 #Why?

-Microsite for the marketing section of startup company to automate marketing package upgrades.
+Microsite for the marketing section of [secret startup name here] to automate the marketing package upgrade process.